nrfconnect/Asset-Tracker-Template/README.md

 ### Customization and Extension

-The framework is designed to be customizable and intended for developers to adapt it to their specific needs.
+The template is customizable and extensible, enabling developers to adapt it to specific requirements.
 Key points for customization include:

 * The `main.c` file contains the central business logic and is the primary customization point
 * Modules can be enabled/disabled via Kconfig options